quodlibet/senf/docs/index.rst

 ----

 OS strings are used in many different places across the Python stdlib.
-They are used for filesystem paths, for environemnt variables (`os.environ`), for program arguments (`sys.argv` and `subprocess`), for printing to the console (`sys.stdout`, `sys.stderr`) and more.
+They are used for filesystem paths, for environment variables (`os.environ`), for program arguments (`sys.argv` and `subprocess`), for printing to the console (`sys.stdout`, `sys.stderr`) and more.